HeartSquared/playground/scripts/README.md

 - Interest Rate is assumed to only allow up to 2 decimal places as a percentage (therefore when converted away from %, allows up to 4 decimal places)
 - The final balance is rounded to a whole dollar amount to replicate the Reference Site
 - Values for test cases have been taken from the Reference Site
-- Considered abstracting the multiple `calculate{X}Interest` utils into another function to reduce duplication, but decided against it in the meantime to prevent over-optimisation given Investment Term in months has not yet been implemented (also saves some time).
-It may have lead to less files though (combined into one) if the functions became small enough.

 ### CLI